Neuropsychology Service

 How many appointments will I have and what will they involve?

-We primarily offer a service to those who are under the care of Mid Yorkshire Neurosciences service (Neurologist, Specialist in Rehabilitation Medicine, Specialist Neurology Nurses, Specialist Neurology Therapies).
+We offer a service to those who are under the care of Mid Yorkshire Neurosciences service (Neurologist, Specialist in Rehabilitation Medicine, Specialist Neurology Nurses, Specialist Neurology Therapies).
 Any of these healthcare professionals can refer you to our service.
-We do not accept self-referrals.
+We do not accept self-referrals or referrals from GPs.

 Functional Neurological Disorder (FND)